Life with Braces

 Congratulations on your first step to a Spectacular Smile!

-Dr. Stevens and his team are happy to work with you to achieve the ultimate goal of a spectacular smile with healthy, straight teeth.
+Dr. Clark and his team are happy to work with you to achieve the ultimate goal of a spectacular smile with healthy, straight teeth.
 Now that you have braces, proper brushing will take some extra time and effort.
 When your braces come off, you want your teeth to look their best, so start today to be your smile’s best friend.
 It is very important to keep your teeth and braces spotlessly clean.
 Brushing after meals is crucial!
 If you cannot brush right away, be sure to at least rinse well with water until you can brush.
 It is always a good idea to carry a travel toothbrush when away from home.
 Here are the new steps to brushing your teeth with braces:

 - Brush the front and back of all your teeth holding the toothbrush flat on your teeth and braces using small circular motions.